International-Data-Spaces-Association/idsa/Working-Groups/TF-Legal-Framework.md

 - Usage control

 ### Who Should Attend?
+- Open for all contributors (IDSA members and non-members)
 - Lawyers with a strong interest in technology
 - Technicians with a strong interest in legal issues